XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 ##### 1.2.1.1.3.
 How do **`CFTokenIssuance`** objects work?

-Any account may issue up to 32 Compact Fungible Tokens, but each issuance must have a different **`AssetCode`**.
+Any account may issue any number of Compact Fungible Tokens, but each issuance must have a different **`AssetCode`**.

 ###### 1.2.1.1.3.1.
 Searching for a **`CFTokenIssuance`** object